 38. Go on an African Safari in Tanzania

 There are plenty of places in Africa to go on safari, but mine was done in Tanzania with the Shadows of Africa tour team.
 For four days we explored the surreal Ngorongoro, Tarangire and Serengeti National Parks.
-Though we missed out on spotting the big five, because of the elusive rhino, it was still one of the most memorable travel bucket list adventures.
+Though we missed out on spotting the big five, because of the elusive rhino, it was still one of the most memorable travel bucket list adventures on my list of things to do before you die.

 Read More > Go on an African Safari in Tanzania